 You may already know if your spouse’s or civil partner’s interest in the home is registered and, if it is, the title number under which it is registered.
-If you do not have this information and are unable to find out by other means, you should post an application in form SIM to the appropriate Land Registry office (see Public Guide 1 – A guide to the information we keep and how you can obtain it).
+If you do not have this information and are unable to find out by other means, you should lodge an application in form SIM (see Public Guide 1 – A guide to the information we keep and how you can obtain it).
 When applying, it is essential that you write across the top of the form:

 "This search is being made solely for the purposes of the Family Law Act 1996."

 You will be told the title number under which any interest in the property is registered, including any registered lease; you will also be told if the property is not registered.
 Land Registry will post the reply within a day or two of receiving the application.

 If the home is registered, you should follow the steps given in section 4 What to do if the home is registered at Land Registry.
 Please make sure that you have the title number of the correct interest in the home first.
 If your spouse’s or civil partner’s interest in the home is not registered, you should follow the steps set out in section 5 What to do if the home is not registered at Land Registry.

 4 What to do if the home is registered at Land Registry

 Land Registry Wales Office

 Tŷ Cwm Tawe